|

 incidences, alcohol and other drugs (both

-pharmaceutical and recreational) played a role, and
+pharmaceutical and recreational) may have played a role, and

 many herbalists based their defense of kava on the